 YouTube is so all-powerful, it’s crazy.
 Because it has such a bonkers big global audience it can serve ‘related videos’ to millions of viewers, and the other online video sites don’t stand a bloody chance.

-I’m not really complaining, I love the fact my YouTube vids have had 794,900 total views, but I put a lot of effort into promoting my Bicycle Anatomy video on Vimeo.com yet it’s now been overtaken by the same video placed on YouTube at a later date and given zero link love.
+I’m not really complaining, I love the fact my have had 794,900 total views, but I put a lot of effort into promoting my on yet it’s now been overtaken by the same video placed on YouTube at a later date and given zero link love.

 Simon o’Hagan, deputy comment editor of British newspaper The Independent, has just said some great things about the Bicycle Anatomy video on the Indie’s blog.